Skip to content

 Image Source: Stephen Downes/ Flickr (CC BY-NC 2.0)

-At the 16th BRICS summit in Kazan at the end of last month, leaders from the Black Sea and the South Caucasus regions highlighted their broader geopolitical and geo-economic ambitions through alignment with China’s global development agenda.
+At the 16th BRICS summit that took place in Kazan from October 22 to October 24, 2024, leaders from the Black Sea and the South Caucasus regions highlighted their broader geopolitical and geo-economic ambitions through alignment with China’s global development agenda.
 With Türkiye and Azerbaijan having formally applied for BRICS membership, and Armenia receiving an invitation from Russia, Georgia was the only regional country absent from this growing geopolitical bloc.

 Although the enlargement bid ultimately fell through, the trio’s presence at the summit signaled a significant shift in the region’s geopolitical landscape, raising critical questions: What does this mean for the South Caucasus and the Black Sea, especially as China’s influence within BRICS continues to grow?
 Will this advance Beijing’s grand strategic objectives in these two regions?
 And if so, how?